 2. Feed Them the Low Hanging Fruit.

 Take what is already there…Compound interest is the fruits, nuts, and berries of the pioneer world.
-The easiest way to have people understand the true meaning of savings is money making money.
+The easiest way to have people understand the benefit of savings is seeing money making money.
 What a great motivator!!!
 Show your spouse the benefit of not trading in the car each year.
 Show your kids the benefit of saving their birthday money.
 1+1= a whole lot more than 2!